ntnco/movies/README.md

 # Installing

 ## As a local script
-Just download this script.
-Call it within its folder:
+Just download this script, call it within its folder:
 ``$ bash film``

 ## As a command
-Download this script and put it in /usr/local/bin and go there, then give it permission to be run as a command.
+After download, you can use the following commands to put it in /usr/local/bin and go there, then give permission to be run as a command.

 ``$ sudo cp film /usr/local/bin; cd !$``